NOSA Home Page

 One Step Gas Check Maker

-February 2024 and Updated in March -- Jamie R.
+February 2024 and Updated in March and May and June -- Jamie R.

 A few weeks ago I was going through some stuff and noticed that I was down to a little over 2000 in my .30 cal gas check supply.
 With the way many things are now, I started looking to buy more.
 Now, I use Hornady checks and have used Lyman as well in the past.
 Looking up the pricing and availability to buy more I got quite the shock.
 Hornady checks were mid $60s to $100.00 per thousand if you could find them in stock.
 Amazon had them for $100.00 and in stock.